tansonlee/echo-cache/README.md

 -   You require consistency
 -   You do not need durability since there are no guarantees on cache eviction

+Do not use this cache if:

+-   Your application cannot handle cache misses.
+To optimize throughput, there is no guarantee on the durability of writes.
+Echo Cache uses a [least recently used (LRU)]() cache eviction strategy.

 Some common use cases are:

 -   A caching layer between a database and an application where the application is sharded or runs on multiple machines.
 In this case, the cache can be shared between them.